What is rubella?

 Congenital rubella syndrome (CRS)

-Congenital rubella syndrome (CRS) is caused when someone in the first 20 weeks of pregnancy and without protective immunity against rubella, is exposed to the virus.
+Congenital rubella syndrome (CRS) occurs when someone in the first 20 weeks of pregnancy and without protective immunity against rubella, is exposed to the virus.
 Congenital rubella syndrome affects the fetus as it develops in the womb.

-CRS is very rare in the United States because of its immunization policy.
-Between 2005 and 2015, the CDC reports eight babies in the U.S. were born with CRS.
+CRS is very rare in the United States because of widespread immunization.
+Between 2005 and 2015, just eight babies in the U.S. were born with CRS.

 - Congenital heart disease